 - 1.6 The Neighbourhood Plan covers the period from 2019 to 2041, the end date being chosen to coincide with that of the emerging West Suffolk Local Plan which is at an early stage of preparation at the time this Neighbourhood Plan is being prepared.
 It has been developed through extensive community consultation and is based on sound research and evidence. - 1.7 The Neighbourhood Plan has to follow a number of required stages in its preparation, as illustrated below.
-This is the Referendum version of the Plan, which means that it has been subject to rounds of public consultation followed by an independent examination.
-This Plan has been amended as required by the Examiner and will now be subject to a Parish Referendum.
+This is the "made" (adopted) version of the Plan.
+It has been subject to an independent examination and, following amendment, was approved by 88% of voters at a Parish Referendum in May 2021.